Hong Kong mahjong: How the game is changing

 Players pick up and discard tiles to coordinate pairs, trios, and runs of a suit in sequence.

-The rules vary across Asia, but in Hong Kong, each player starts with 13 tiles and the goal is to develop a 14-card hand using every tile in a combination of pongs, eyes and runs.
+The rules vary across Asia, but in Hong Kong, each player starts with 13 tiles and the goal is to develop a 14-tile hand using every tile in a combination of pongs, eyes and runs.

 Specialty tiles, such as flowers and dragons, make it more complicated, but beginners can disregard these tiles until they get the hang of the basics.